 Crite Criteria cators ToC Outcomes 6.5 There is no harassment or abuse in the workplace, and reproductive rights are protected.
 6.5.1 (C) A policy to prevent sexual and all other forms of harassment and violence is implemented and communicated to all levels of the workforce.
-Human rights upheld; Safe and decent work 0 6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is implemented and communicated to all levels of the workforce.
+Human rights upheld; Safe and decent work 1 6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is implemented and communicated to all levels of the workforce.
 6.5.3 Management has assessed the needs of new mothers, in consultation with the new mothers, and actions are taken to address the needs that have been identified.
 6.5.4 A grievance mechanism, which respects anonymity and protects complainants where requested, is established, implemented and communicated to all levels of the workforce.

-Crite eria India cators ToC Outcomes 6.6 No forms of forced or trafficked labour are used.
-6.6.1 (C) All workers have entered into employment voluntarily and the following are prohibited: Retention of identity documents or passports (except for administration purposes including legalisation and renewal processes) Charging the workers for recruitment fees Contract substitution Involuntary overtime Lack of freedom of workers to resign Penalty to the workers for termination of employment Debt bondage Withholding of wages Human rights upheld; Safe and decent work 6.6.2 (C) Where temporary or migrant workers are employed, a specific labour policy and procedures are established and implemented.
-6.7 The unit of certification ensures that the working environment under its control is safe and without undue risk to health.
-6.7.1 (C) The responsible person(s) for H&S is identified.
-There are records of regular meetings between the responsible person(s) and workers.
-Concerns of all parties about health, safety and welfare are discussed at these meetings, and any issues raised are recorded.
+Crit eria dicators ToC Outcomes 6.6 No forms of forced or trafficked labour are used. following are prohibite Retention of identiadministration purprocesses) Charging the worke Contract substitution Involuntary overtinon Lack of freedom of ty documents or passports (except for poses including legalisation and renewal ers for recruitment fees on ne 'workers to resign kers for termination of employment Human rights upheld; Safe and decent work r migrant workers are employed, a specific ocedures are established and implemented.
+6.7 The unit of certification ensures that the working environment under its control is safe and without undue risk to health. of regular meetings be Concerns of all parties rson(s) for H&S is identified.
+There are records tween the responsible person(s) and workers. about health, safety and welfare are discussed any issues raised are recorded.
 Safe and decent work

-Crite eria Indicators ToC Outcomes 6.7 6.7.2 Accident and emergency procedures are in place and instructions are clearly understood by all workers.
+Crite eria Indio cators ToC Outcomes 6.7 6.7.2 Accident and emergency procedures are in place and instructions are clearly understood by all workers.
 Accident procedures are available in national languages (English and/or Bahasa Malaysia) and explained in the language understandable to the workforce.
 Assigned operatives trained in first aid are present in both field and other operations, and first aid equipment is available at worksites.
 Records of all accidents are kept and periodically reviewed.
 Safe and decent work 6.7.3 (C) Workers use appropriate personal protective equipment (PPE), which is provided free of charge to all workers at the place of work to cover all potentially hazardous operations, such as pesticide application, machine operations, land preparation, and harvesting.
 Sanitation facilities for those applying pesticides are available, so that workers can change out of PPE, wash and put on their personal clothing.
 6.7.4 All workers are provided with medical care and covered by accident insurance.
 Costs incurred from work- related incidents leading to injury or sickness are covered in accordance with Malaysian law.
 6.7.5 Occupational injuries are recorded using Lost Time Accident (LTA) metrics.